GamerBreadToaster/kahoot-bot/README.md

 I am not responsable for anything this program causes.

+# Todo:
+* make the duplicate delay work
+* add an keybind to stop the process

 # Thank you
 Thank you for using my program, If you have any feedback dm me on discord to: GamerBreadToaster#2401